Neptune Beach Oregon Rockhounding Beach Rock Collection

 Tidepools

-Thor's Well, also known as "Gate to Hell", is a 20-foot deep cave located at Cook's Chasm.
-Ocean water has eroded the top of the basaltic rock, creating a pathway that allows water to shoot up to 20 feet high.
+Thor’s Well, also known as the ‘Gate to Hell,’ is a 20-foot-deep sea cave located at Cook's Chasm.
+Ocean waves have eroded the top of the basalt, creating a sinkhole that forces water to surge and shoot upward during strong wave activity.

-The best time to witness Thor's Well in action is during high tides and storms.
-The most dramatic eruptions occur from an hour before to an hour after high tide.
+The best time to witness Thor’s Well in action is during high tide and storm conditions.
+The most dramatic displays typically occur from about one hour before to one hour after high tide.

 Cape Perpetua Scenic Area encompasses 2,700 acres of old-growth forest within the Siuslaw National Forest.
-The Visitor Center offers exhibits and short films that provide insights into the region’s natural and exploration history.
-Cape Perpetua West Shelter, built in the early 1930s by the Forest Service, stands 800 feet (240 meters) above sea level.
+The Visitor Center features exhibits and short films about the region’s natural and cultural history.
+Nearby, the Cape Perpetua West Shelter, built in the early 1930s by the U.S. Forest Service, sits at 800 feet (240 meters) above sea level.
 On clear days, it offers panoramic views of up to 70 miles of coastline and 37 miles out to sea.

-The area is ideal for hiking, wildlife watching, fishing, picnicking, outdoor photography, and more.
+The area is popular for hiking, wildlife viewing, fishing, picnicking, and outdoor photography.

 Neptune Beach | Facts